 Use in Children

-There is very little information available on the use of GANCICLOVIR SXP in children less than 12 years.
+There is very little information available on the use of GANCICLOVIR SXP in children less than 12 years and safety and effectiveness in children has not been proven.
 Children that take GANCICLOVIR SXP, when grown-up, have an increased risk of cancer and, also, adverse effects when trying to have children of their own.
 Therefore GANCICLOVIR SXP should only be used if these risks are outweighed by the benefits of treatment.

 Before you are given it